 No joke, there really is an amazing suite that was used during the Disney Dreams promotion.
 The suite was created to match the rest of the splendor of the hotel and every detail was considered in the design.
 A family each day was selected to get to spend the night in the suite, getting to live a true Cinderella story.
 That promotion is no longer in place, but we imagine that guests do still stay there.
 This is likely reserved for VIP guests and celebrities that can afford a hefty price tag in order to stay there!

 9 – That is a lot of water!

 The moat around the castle actually contains 3.37 million gallons of water.
 That is definitely much more water than I would have thought.

 8 – The drawbridge is immobile.

 You may be familiar with Sleeping Beauty Castle and how the drawbridge is able to be raised.
 This isn’t the case for Cinderella Castle.
-The drawbridge is stationery and unable to be raised or moved.
+The drawbridge is stationary and unable to be raised or moved.

 7 – The castle cannot be dismantled in the event of serious weather.

 It has been a long standing myth and rumor that Cinderella Castle could be dismantled and stored if there were serious weather like a hurricane about to hit.
 I can put this to rest by saying that this definitely isn’t the case.
 The castle is a permanent structure that has been built to withstand heavy winds and extreme weather conditions.
 It can actually withstand 110 mile an hour winds!

 Most evenings some guests will get to see the “Kiss Goodnight”.
 This is where Roy Disney’s dedication speech is heard along with music and lights going off on the castle.
 This occurs about 30 minutes after park closing and is a little bit of extra magic as you are making your way around the park.
 If you haven’t seen it, you should definitely hang back and wait.
 Plus, you’ll likely spend less time waiting in line for transportation anyway!